Career Timeline of Steve Bannon: Major Achievements and Milestones

 August 18, 2017: Returned as Executive Chairman of Breitbart

-On August 18, 2017, Bannon returned to Breitbart as executive chairman after his time at the White House.
+On August 18, 2017, Bannon returned as executive chairman of Breitbart following his White House employment.

 October 2017: Bannon Plans Primary Challenges Against Republican Senators

-In October 2017, Steve Bannon announced plans to sponsor primary challenges against six of the seven incumbent Republican senators in the 2018 elections.
-He outlined that candidates must pledge to vote against Mitch McConnell as Senate majority leader and end the Senate filibuster to earn his support.
+In October 2017, Steve Bannon announced his plan to sponsor primary challenges against six of the seven incumbent Republican senators in the 2018 elections.
+He outlined two requirements for candidates to earn his support: pledging to vote against Mitch McConnell as Senate majority leader and to end the Senate filibuster.

 October 2017: Bannon Visits Freedom Party of Austria

-In October 2017, Steve Bannon visited the Freedom Party of Austria as part of his tour of Europe to speak at events with various far-right political parties there, in a bid to build a network of right-wing populist-nationalist parties aspiring to government.
+In October 2017, Steve Bannon visited the Freedom Party of Austria as part of a tour of Europe to speak at events with various far-right political parties.

 December 2017: Bannon Visits UK Conservative Party